Accessibility

 Students will be responsible for the following:

-- Alternate text for figures, schemes, and equations.
+• Alternate (alt) text for figures, schemes, and any equations that are included as pictures.

-- Table regularity must pass accessibility standards.
-This means in every table, each row must have the same number of columns and every column the same number of rows.
+• This means in every table; each row must have the same number of columns and every column the same number of rows.
 For example, having four (4) rows in column A and five (5) rows in column B does not work.
 Column A and B both need to have five (5) rows in this example.

 You can perform an accessibility check in Microsoft Word before converting your document to PDF.
 You will need to use the templates provided by the Graduate College.
 These Microsoft Word documents have been set up with the proper accessible headings for the preliminary pages, and for page 1 of the body of your text.
 You will be required to complete the accessibility requirements in Arobat Pro.